New Client Meetings

 Get all of the pets’ information.
 Make sure to note feeding and medicine instructions.
 Your backup pet sitter needs to be able to do the pet sits without questions if they were to step in for you during your vacation or in case of an emergency.

 Pet food is usually left out on countertops or is stored in the pantry or the garage.
 If the customer has unusual places for storing food/treats, make sure to note that on the contract.
 Always make sure you know where the water bowls are.
-Many cat clients leave several water bowls around the house (in the bathroom sinks, etc.) Make note on everything that pertains to following the pets’ routine.
+Many cat clients leave several water bowls around the house (in the bathroom sinks, etc.) Make a note on everything that pertains to following the pets’ routine.

 For dogs, find out where the leashes are.
 Always ask what are the preferred times of the visits.